 The literature on dynamical and control systems is vast.
-The main tool we use in later sections is the LaSalle Invariance Principle, obtained in [LaSalle, 1960]; see also the works by [Barbašin and Krasovskiĭ, 1952] and [Krasovskiĭ, 1963] for related earlier versions.
-Example relevant references include modern texts on dynamical systems [Guckenheimer and Holmes, 1990], linear control systems [Chen, 1984], nonlinear control systems [Khalil, 2002], robust control [Dullerud and Paganini, 2000], and discrete-event systems [Cassandras and Lafortune, 2007].
+The main tool that we use in later chapters is the LaSalle Invariance Principle, obtained by LaSalle (1960) and discussed in LaSalle (1986); see also the earlier works by Barbašin and Krasovskiĭ (1952) and Krasovskiĭ (1963) for related versions.
+Relevant sample references include modern texts on dynamical systems (Guckenheimer and Holmes, 1990), linear control systems (Chen, 1984), nonlinear control systems (Khalil, 2002), robust control (Dullerud and Paganini, 2000), and discrete-event systems (Cassandras and Lafortune, 2007).